 A good trend is a little bit like a whirlwind romance—it might be love at first sight, it may make your heart skip a beat, you may feel like you never want to be apart, but then, it slowly dies a painful death.
-Suddenly, you realise you don't really want to look at them anymore, that there are most likely better fish in the sea, and that you're ready to move on to something new.
+Suddenly, you realize you don't really want to look at it anymore, that there are most likely better fish in the sea, and that you're ready to move on to something new.

 It's not that you don't like the trend anymore, or appreciate everything it's brought to your life, but it just doesn't have that special something to endure the test of time or blossom into a long-lasting love story.
-This is a little bit like how we feel about these outdated bathroom décor trends.
-They Have served us well while they lasted, and we're open to revisiting them in a few years.
-We've had a good run, but we're ready to move on from these eight outdated bathroom décor trends.
+That's how we feel about these outdated bathroom décor trends.
+They have served us well while they lasted, and we're open to revisiting them in a few years.
+They've had a good run, but we're ready to move on from these eight outdated bathroom décor trends.
 Are you?

 We've seen so many iterations of brass fixtures in recent years.
 And while we still appreciate the patinaed nature of a true antique brass, we're ready to move on from the brushed brass that's proliferated in bathrooms everywhere of late.
-Instead, we're digging the understated sleek nature of matte black finishes like powder coated steel.
+Instead, we're digging the understated sleek nature of matte black finishes like powder-coated steel.

 This may be an unpopular opinion, but we've seen enough Moroccan patterned tiles for a while—especially the stark black-and-white variety.
 That said, we still enjoy them in moderation when sourced and laid out authentically.
 So instead of black and white, we're excited about the textured look of antique terra-cotta tiles to give a bathroom a sense of history and visual interest.

 White marble will never go out of style—but while we're living through a veritable Carrara shortage, can we turn to other equally visually appealing stones?
-Whether your pick is a beautiful dark blue marble or a travertine, it's time to let other materials shine.
+Whether your pick is a beautiful dark blue marble or travertine, it's time to let other materials shine.